 Orders of the NCLT are appealable to the NCLAT.
+Additionally, the NCLAT also hears appeals against orders passed by the Insolvency and Bankruptcy Board of India, the Competition Commission of India and the National Financial Reporting Authority.
 An order from the NCLAT can be appealed to the Supreme Court if it is in respect of a question of law.